S0urC10ud/SEW5-CarTelemetry/README.md

 # SEW5-CarTelemetry
 A small school-based project with ASP .net Core to model telemetry data for cars.
 CRUD-Razor Page Scaffholds are used to display and modify the active state of used Local-DB.

+I created this repository to help out my class mates as some are struggling a little bit with ASP.net.

 Alternatively, you can override the "connectionString" in the appsettings.json File to use a diffrent relational Database.

 The access is modelled with a 1:n 3NF relationship using the Entity Framework.
 Furthermore, the NuGet-Package EntityFrameworkCore.Triggers is used to set the ModifiedAt and the CreatedAt timestamps.